Libra (Lali album): Music and lyrics

-Musically, Libra is an urban pop record that includes elements of trap and hip hop on its beats and production.
+Musically, Libra is an urban pop record that includes elements of trap and hip-hop on its beats and production.
 The melodies and harmonies on the album are diverse and include mostly uptempo songs and many other downtempo, sentimental ballads.
 It explores a diversity of other music genres, including reggaeton, R&B, dancehall, dance, electronic music, and minimal gospel influences.
 Jessica Roiz of Billboard stated that Libra showcases Lali's "musical growth and versatility as an artist, from sensual trap to infectious pop fusions".

 Songs

 The album begins with the trap-pop song "Eclipse".
 Lali stated that the opening track "is a very 'Lali' song in every way and that is why the album kicks off with [it], because it's strong and it lets you in on the sound that's found in Libra."
 The song was recorded in Miami with the same team with which Lali worked on "Laligera" and "Fascinada", including the album's general producer, Rafael Arcaute.
-For "Eclipse", Lali worked with Julio Reyes, who, according to Lali, "is a composer that has worked with Alejandro Sanz and Shakira, but who also can create these hip-hop universes and trap beats that are new to [her]".
+For "Eclipse", Lali worked with Julio Reyes Copello, who, according to Lali, "is a composer that has worked with Alejandro Sanz and Shakira, but who also can create these hip-hop universes and trap beats that are new to [her]".
 Lali added that, for her, the track is "super pop in its vocal arrangement, melody, chorus, and verses.
 [There is] a very femenine intention with more violent trap beats than what [she] is used to do.
 That fusion defines what happens in the rest of the record".
 For the second track, "Ladrón", Lali worked with Argentine rapper Cazzu.
 Lali and Cazzu are often referred to as the maximum exponents of pop and trap, respectively, in Argentina's music scene, what created high expectations and anticipation for the song.
 The track was created by all Argentines: it was co-written by Lali and Cazzu themselves, alongside rapper FMK and the song's producer, Big One.
 Lali expressed that "Ladron" is "the perfect fusion of pop and urban that defines the album".
 In the album's third track, "Fascinada", Lali achieves a "soft" pop with elements of urban and dancehall.
 Lyrically, Lali defines the song as "a love encounter that changes us, transforms us, and makes us feel alive; that first meeting with somebody who may become someone special in our lives, and who may take us higher in every way".
 Florencia Mauro of Billboard Argentina praised the song for its "renovated and innovative sound".